 - Doubt as to liability: There is sufficient evidence that the tax liability that was assessed is not correct.

 The following information must be submitted in order to request an offer in compromise:

 - Form TC-410, Offer Request Form.

-- Copies of the past 3 filing periods of your income tax returns immediately prior to the date of your offer request.
+- Copies of the past three filing periods of income tax returns, immediately prior to the date of your offer request.

 - Form TC-805, Individual Financial Statement.

-- Pay statements for previous two months prior to the date of your offer.
+- Pay statements for the previous two months prior to the date of your offer.

 - Request for all persons making the offer.